openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 This new field will have one of these values - `ControlPlane` or `Workers`.

-In addition, allow the `.spec.replicas` and `.spec.nodePlacement` parameters in `operator.openshift.io/v1/ingresscontrollers` CRs to be ommitted.
+In addition, continue to allow the `.spec.replicas` and `.spec.nodePlacement` parameters in `operator.openshift.io/v1/ingresscontrollers` CRs to be omitted, but change the defaulting behavior for these fields.

 The value of the `IngressPlacement` field will affect the defaulting behavior of the `IngressController`'s `.spec.replicas` and `.spec.nodePlacement`